Houston Dash wins NWSL Challenge Cup by defeating Chicago Red Stars, 2-0

 The Washington Spirit, for instance, has spoken to New-Jersey based Sky Blue and the North Carolina Courage about sets of matches.
 All teams are scheduled to resume workouts Aug.
 17.

-The owners seem well-aware that going dark until the 2021 season commences in the spring would stunt the NWSL’s progress and perhaps increase player interest in moving overseas.
+The owners seem well aware that going dark until the 2021 season commences in the spring would stunt the NWSL’s progress and perhaps increase player interest in moving overseas.

 With some big men’s clubs in Europe investing in their women’s programs, salaries are growing.
-The Athletic reported U.S. national team midfielder Sam Mewis is planning to leave North Carolina for Manchester City, while multiple sources told The Post that Spirit midfielder Rose Lavelle is weighing an offer from that English club.
+The Athletic reported that U.S. national team midfielder Sam Mewis is planning to leave North Carolina for Manchester City, while multiple people told The Washington Post that Spirit midfielder Rose Lavelle is weighing an offer from that English club.

 Resuming NWSL competition this year, of course, would rekindle health and safety issues.
 In a closed environment in greater Salt Lake City — players were tested regularly and did not interact with the public — the NWSL reduced the risk of contracting the virus.
 In home markets, however, players will return to semiregular routines.